tantaman/vanilla-fetch/README.md

 > Note: Microtasks complete in the same browser frame but do not complete in the same React frame which causes these flickering issues. https://codesandbox.io/s/fast-fast-7zlfqt?file=/src/App.js  Trying to modify text at the start of the input results in your cursor jumping to the end of the input.

 The last one was the last straw for me.
 It means any `async` data layer that does caching needs another cache atop but behind `synchronous` methods.
-If not, your render cycle is interrupted till the next tick and your UI flashes various loading states.
+If not, your render cycle (for React apps) is interrupted and your UI flashes various loading states.

+> Note: React's weird and, imo, incorrect handling of microtasks is another reason to try and invest into WebComponents?

 # Relay, Apollo